PaigeEmanuelle/hcinnovate/design/README.md

   **Experimental Analyses:** Needfinding interviews and survey, prototype user test and interviews, summative user evaluation and design feedback

-  **Biggest Implementational Challenges**: Merging Blockly functionality with our custom data formats, generating and displaying code from blockly blocks, generating graphs from code in blocks
+  **Biggest Implementational Challenges**: Merging Blockly functionality with our custom data formats, generating and displaying code from Blockly blocks, generating graphs from code in blocks

 ## Final functionality: ##